leechseed/_setsunadev/_1_PRE-ALPHA_BUILD_CODENAME_BELLE/key_figures_RC3/2barthesptf_pleasure_of_the_text_framework_barthes.md

 ---
-UID: "2BarthesPTF"
-Title: "Pleasure of the Text Framework"
-Author: "Barthes"
+Author: Barthes
-Date: "27/08/2024"
+Date: 27/08/2024
+ELEMENT: SEMANTICS
 Last Edited: 9/4/2024, 2:45:19 AM
 Prima-Forma:
-  - "animus"
+- animus
-  - "meaning"
+- meaning
-DIR: "SEMANTICS"
-Summary: "Roland Barthes's *Pleasure of the Text* framework contrasts readerly texts, which are straightforward and passive, with writerly texts, which invite active reader participation in meaning-making.
-He explores how different types of texts offer diverse reading experiences, emphasizing the pleasure derived from both ease of understanding and the intellectual challenge of interpretation."
+Summary: Roland Barthes's *Pleasure of the Text* framework contrasts readerly texts, which are straightforward and passive, with writerly texts, which invite active reader participation in meaning-making.
+He explores how different types of texts offer diverse reading experiences, emphasizing the pleasure derived from both ease of understanding and the intellectual challenge of interpretation.
+Title: Pleasure of the Text Framework
+UID: 2BarthesPTF
 ---
 ### Title: **Barthes's Pleasure of the Text Framework**

 - **The Pleasure of the Text**: